 1. Pay less on your mortgage

 This is likely to be your largest monthly outgoing so it makes sense to start here.
-Borrowing is pretty cheap these days, and you can look forward to months more cheap money and great mortgage deals, with ultra low interest rates looking set to be here to stay.
+Borrowing remains historically cheap these days, although the cost has risen slightly since November’s 0.25 percentage point interest rate increase.

 There are currently about 3 million homeowners paying standard variable rates (SVRs), which mortgages revert to at the end of a fixed-term deal.
-However, securing a fixed rate deal now is a good idea for peace of mind that monthly repayments are not going to rise.
-Speak to a broker and take a look at the sums.
+However, securing a fixed rate now could be a good idea for peace of mind that monthly repayments are not going to rise further, should interest rates rise again in the coming months Speak to a broker and take a look at the sums.

-For those still paying a fixed rate loan, even if you are a few months away from the deal ending, you can secure a rate now for the future as mortgage offers are valid for three or six months.
+For those still paying a fixed rate loan, even if you are a few months away from the deal ending, you can secure a rate now for the future, as mortgage offers are valid for three to six months.

 2. Be a budget bore